agutierrez0/wallet-integration-tutorial/README.md

 - Submit an `AccountSet` transaction and set your own `Domain` in the `Transaction` field.
 - Sign transactions using Xumm, Crossmark, or GemWallet, and submit using the `xrpl` library.

-## 📄 Instructions for getting started
+## 📄 Instructions for Getting Started

 The following environment variables need to be defined, you can create a file `.env.local` in the root directory with the following fields filled in: